alexgabriel8/project-pokedex/README.md

 # Using the project

-In this section it will be explained how to install and use the project.
+This section will explain how to install and use the project.

 ## Installation

 Want to test it in your own machine?
-Follow the following guide:
+Check the following guide:

 ### Pre-requisites